klauer/epics-sumo-mirror/doc/reference-sumo.rst

 ++++++++++++++++++++++++

     Specify the stem of a buildtag.
-This option has only an effect on the commands 'new' and 'try' if a buildtag is not specified.
+This option has only an effect on the commands 'build new' and 'build try' if a buildtag is not specified.
 The program generates a new tag in the form 'stem-nnn' where 'nnn' is the smallest possible number that ensures that the buildtag is unique.

 ``-c FILE, --config FILE``
 ++++++++++++++++++++++++++